 September 23-26 Live and Virtual Performances

 In this time of reflection, reckoning, and transformation, ISU Theatre will provide space and resources for students to harness their voices and make art in response to this moment.
 This multi-dimensional event will be facilitated by Guest Artist in Residence Tiffany Johnson.

 Facilitated by Amanda Petefish-SchragWhat does it mean when a massive whale carcass washes up on the shore of a coastal town?
 Created by members of the ISU Theatre community, this series of short shadow-puppet films reflects on the consequences and complexities of environmental crisis.

 Courses throughout the ISU Theatre curriculum this fall will study and create projects inspired by this stunningly beautiful contemporary play.
 This “imagining” will culminate in a Zoom reading of the play and a curated virtual celebration of all the in-class projects.
 Ms. Izumi will partner with ISU Theatre throughout the process!

-Facilitated by Tiffany Antone
+Directed by Tiffany Antone